timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

-The method takes in a vector we prepared in the previous section and a `Span<uint>` that would hold parsed numbers.
+The method takes in a vector we prepared in the previous subsection and a `Span<uint>` that would hold parsed numbers.
 As denoted earlier, it returns a number of processed bytes and an amount of parsed numbers.
 The gist of the method is to find a pattern of spans (we discussed it in the **Analysis** section) and shuffle it so that we would know the size and amount of the numbers as well as the number of processed bytes.
 Then based on the size we would employ one of the parsing methods.

 First, we need to create two temporary vectors by performing a signed compare of the input vector against a vector of zeros and the input vector against a vector of colons.
-Followed by performing the `Sse2.AndNot` (or `_mm_andnot_si128`) instruction which NOTs the first vector and ANDs it with the second, we would get the span pattern containing digits only.
+Followed by performing the `Sse2.AndNot` (or `_mm_andnot_si128`) instruction which NOTs the first vector and ANDs it with the second, we get the span pattern containing digits only.

 Next, we compute a pattern's mask and obtain a precalculated block that holds some interesting data we need for the parsing:
-- size of the numbers rounded to the nearest power of two
+- the size of the numbers rounded to the next power of two
-- amount of numbers
+- the amount of numbers
 - bytes processed
-- a shuffle mask that would tell us how to re-arrange the elements in the vector so that it became parsable
+- a shuffle mask that would tell us how to re-arrange the elements in the vector so that it becomes parsable

-We will come to the precalculated blocks in an upcoming section.
+We will come to the precalculated blocks in an upcoming subsection.

 In order to actually do the in-vector reordering, we need to use the `Ssse3.Shuffle` (or `_mm_shuffle_epi8`) instruction which takes the vector and a mask and produces a new vector shuffled according to the mask.